LaMonte Wade Jr Preview, Player Props: Giants vs. Padres

 LaMonte Wade Jr At The Plate

-- Among qualified hitters in baseball, he ranks 70th in batting average, 11th in on-base percentage, and 81st in slugging.
+- Among the qualifying hitters in MLB play, he ranks 74th in batting average, 12th in on-base percentage, and 83rd in slugging.

-- In 35 games this year (27.3%), Wade has picked up an RBI, and in seven of those games (5.5%) he had more than one.
-He has also driven home three or more of his team's runs in two contests.
+- Wade has picked up an RBI in 27.1% of his games this season, with more than one RBI in 5.4% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.